irublev/springboot-api-rest-example/.k8s/README.md

 ### Advantages

-- Both components are scalable
+- Both components are scalable, possiblity to monitor readiness and liveness of components
-- Database data are persisted
+- Database data is persisted
-- Very stable way of how the app communcates with DB
+- Very stable way of how the app connects to DB
-- Very stable and reliable way to expose the app outside the cluster, now it is possible to reach the app not only from the host
+- Very stable and reliable way to expose the app outside the cluster
 - Configuration parameters are not copy-pasted
-- Password is in a secret, we can conceal it from some users (will be discussed later)
+- Password is in a secret, we have a way to conceal it from some non-admin users (will be discussed later)
+- Persistent volumes per each DB pod
+- It is possible to roll out a new version of the app smoothly